 Prices in both local and foreign currency

 When this happens, the exchange rate is usually not favorable for the client, and it is cheaper to pay in CUP.
-Although this is not universally applicable, and sometimes it might be a fair exchange.
+However this is not universally applicable, and sometimes it might be a fair exchange.
 Always do the math!

 Tipping

 Tipping is customary in Cuba.
-In some restaurant it will be included on the check, but not everywhere.
+In some restaurants, it will be included on the check, but not everywhere.
 You need to pay attention to this before paying.
 The usual tip amount that is included on the check or is expected is 10%.

 The Good: We tipped generously our accommodation hosts as well.
 One of them was so surprised by our tip that they gave us a souvenir in exchange.
 That souvenir now has a story attached to it.